| |

 For large aquariums and fish tanks, wooden crates may be used to reinforce the sides even further.

-Aquariums are often some of the last things loaded so that they can be placed up and away from items that may crush them.
-Ready your fish for 48 hours out of their environment even on day-long moves.
+Aquariums are often among the last things loaded so that they can be placed up and away from items that may crush them.
+Prepare your fish for 48 hours out of their environment, even on day-long moves.

 It’s also a good idea to stop feeding them two days before the move.
 You’ll want the water to stay clean.
 There’s no reason to worry as most well-fed fish can go without eating for about a week.